For Students & Families

 Development of personalized scope and sequence for learning along with ongoing progress monitoring

-Individualized 1-1 learning sessions that are multisensory, engaging and fun
+Individualized 1-1 learning sessions that are engaging and motivating

 Literacy acquisition is, in many ways, a personal process.
 While the endpoint may be the same for everyone, an individual’s strengths and weaknesses, developmental path and pace in the learning process can vary.